-- Healthcare organizations are reinventing themselves and bluring traditional lines of demarcation. - Cash-rich corporations seeking growth opportunities invade the healthcare venture capital space. - 3.
-Employers explore new options with private exchanges. - The health industry feels the push to meet growing consumer and employer demands for transparency. - 5.
-Health organizations fuse social, mobile, analytics, and cloud technologies to change the way they do business. - 6.
-Providers befriend technology to meet growing demand and deliver better care. - 7.
-In the face of funding pressures and new competition, failure becomes the saving grace for stagnating healthcare innovation. - 8.
+- 2. Increased oversight, tax changes, coverage, and consumer demand. - 3.
+Scrambling to adopt healthcare IT. - 4.
+Greater emphasis on fraud and abuse recovery. - 5.
+Technology and telecommunications sectors playing leading roles in health care. - 6.
+Pharmaceutical and life sciences companies evolving from manufacturer and supplier to full partner as focus shifts from lab-based outcomes to promoting wellness and prevention and patient outcomes. - 7.
+Physician groups joining health systems, with more and more hospitals employing physicians. - 8.
 Alternative care delivery models emerging as traditional care delivery gives way to alternative models outside of physicians' offices and hospitals.
-There also will be an increase in number and scope of services by work sites, retail health clinics, home health services, and technology-enabled delivery-for example, email, telehealth, and remote monitoring. - Community health becomes a new social reality with a major boost in funding from the government. - Threats from imitation medicines prompt new rules to protect the nation's drug supply.
+There also will be an increase in numbers and scope of services by work sites, retail health clinics, home health services, and technology-enabled delivery, for example, email, telehealth, and remote monitoring. - 9.
+Community health becoming a new social reality with a major boost in funding from the government.